bshivagunde/Regression_Neural_Network_Using_Tensorflow/README.md

 ## Problem Statement
 	Data of House pricing is provided.
-It is required to Build Neural Network Using Tensorflow Implement Bothe Feedforward and Back Propagation to understand the working of the Neural Network
+It is required to Build Neural Network Using Tensorflow Implement Both Feedforward and Back Propagation to understand the working of the Neural Network

 ## Data Used
 - **Data File:** The Dataset Used for this Project is provided by UpGrad in the form of '.csv' file